U.S. retailers at risk of missing modest holiday sales goals

-CHICAGO/NEW YORK (Reuters) - Retailers are struggling to meet even modest forecasts for the holiday shopping season this year after the “Super Saturday” before Christmas failed to live up to its nickname, industry research groups said.
+CHICAGO/NEW YORK, Dec 24 (Reuters) - Retailers are struggling to meet even modest forecasts for the holiday shopping season this year after the “Super Saturday” before Christmas failed to live up to its nickname, industry research groups said.

 The last Saturday before Christmas often sets the annual record for retail sales, vying with Thanksgiving weekend’s Black Friday.
 In recent years, last-minute shopping has determined the success of the season, and a relatively weak final weekend bodes poorly for retailers.